Pituitary cancer is treated in our Neuro Oncology Program within the Upstate Cancer Center.

 - Stereotactic radiosurgery—an intense radiation beam is targeted directly at the tumor

-- Proton beam radiotherapy—a beam of protons (positively charged particles) is directly focused on the tumor
+- Proton beam radiotherapy—a beam of protons is focused on the tumor

-There are no current guidelines to prevent a pituitary adenoma.
+There are no guidelines to prevent this condition.